pjaskulski/nbpapi/README.md

 ## Cache

 Optionally you can store the results of the query in the memory of your computer.
-If cache is enabled, the results are stored for 60 minutes by default, each time you call an identical query again API service it will return the results from the cache instead of querying the real NBP API server.
+If a cache is enabled, the results are stored for 60 minutes by default, each time you call an identical query again API service it will return the results from the cache instead of querying the real NBP API server.
 Function EnableCache turns on the caching mechanism, DisableCache turns it off (deleting the memory content).